-LAB for the course

-Essential Programs for the course: The DEBUG command on DOS.
+LAB of the COURSE Essential Programs for the course: The DEBUG command on DOS(if you can find it).
 MASM Assembler, CODEVIEW and emu8086v103.zip.

-See lab page for more information

-Grading: Midterm %30, Final %35,Homework %5, Lab-Works %30
+See lab web page (when available) for more information Grading: Midterm %40, Final %45,Homework %15